-1.8 Effects of other activities
+3.6 Effects of other activities

 Daily activities such as eating and drinking influence the driving task as is evident from a naturalistic driving study among car drivers (Stutts et al., 2003).
 Eating and drinking lead to greater deviations from lateral position, lower speed and more crashes and near crashes.
 Car drivers also look away from the road more frequently while eating and drinking.
 They also look away more frequently when they reach for objects or when they are preoccupied with external thoughts.
-Effects of advertising billboards, eating and drinking, reaching for objects and external thoughts on behaviour of pedestrians and cyclists are unknown.